Adebimpe85/Research-Project-approval-Part-2-/README.md

 This is a food ordering website that allows users to browse menus, customize their orders, and make payments online.
-The website is built using HTML, CSS, JavaScript, Python, and MySQL.
+The website is built using HTML, CSS, JavaScript.

 ## Features